salesforcecli/sf-plugins-core/messages/messages.md

 # flags.targetOrg.summary

 Username or alias of the target org.
+Can be omitted if `target-org` exists in the config.

 # flags.targetDevHubOrg.summary

 Username or alias of the Dev Hub org.
+Can be omitted if `target-dev-hub` exists in the config.

 # flags.apiVersion.description